About Butua State - Pindula, Local Knowledge

 |−

 The '''Butua State''' is one of the precolonial states that existed in the Zimbabwean plateau.
-It was closely related to the [[Great Zimbabwe
+It was closely related to the [[Great Zimbabwe]] Kingdom which eventually declined in 1650.
+It was located near present day [[Bulawayo]] at Khami.

 |+

 The '''Butua State''' is one of the precolonial states that existed in the Zimbabwean plateau.
-It was closely related to the [[Great Zimbabwe]] which eventually declined in 1650.
-It was located near present day [[Bulawayo]] at Khami.
+It was closely related to the [[Great Zimbabwe]] Kingdom which eventually declined in 1650.
+It was located near present day [[Bulawayo]] at Khami .

 |+